ket-c/flutter_movies/README.md

-# fluttergrammersmovie
+# flutter movies by FlutterGrammers

-A new Flutter project.
+A Movie Streaming App buid with Flutter

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: